Phase-locking in $k$-partite networks of delay-coupled oscillators: Introduction

-The present analysis of the $k-$partite system proceeds along similar lines.
+The present analysis proceeds along similar lines.
 We show that a generalised $k-$partite system of identical oscillators generically supports several phase-locked solutions.
 In addition to the completely synchronised state where all phases are identical, there are splay solutions with all oscillators in a given partition having identical phases, with phase differences that are multiples of $2\pi/k$ between partitions: this is a generalisation of the antiphase solution when there are only two partitions.
-We provide an explicit proof of the generalised stability criteria for these as well as other solutions that can arise for a given value of $k$.
-These are applicable both to the case of identical oscillators as well to non-identical oscillators, and for a class of smooth coupling functions.
+An explicit proof of the generalised stability criteria for these as well as other solutions that can arise for a given value of $k$ is provided.
+This is applicable both to the case of identical oscillators and non-identical oscillators, and for a class of smooth coupling functions.
 The generalised $k-$partite system supports multiple stable dynamical states, and their number (which can be estimated analytically) increases linearly with the delay parameter.
 Utilising the Ott-Antonsen ansatz \cite{OA_1, OA_2, OA_3}, we find that under special conditions the system can be reduced to a single delay differential equation.

 This paper is organised in a fairly linear fashion.
-In Sec \ref{sec_2} we describe the specific dynamical system studied and find the generic phase locked solutions, namely the in-phase and splay-phase clusters.
-Section \ref{sec_3} discusses the nature of the multistability of the solutions in the $k-$partite system.This is followed by a discussion of the Ott--Antonsen ansatz and the subsequent dimensionality reduction of the multipartite system in Section \ref{sec_4}.
-Numerical results are presented for a tripartite system of identical oscillators as well as when the frequencies of the oscillators in different partitions are different in both Section II and Section III to compare with the corresponding analytical results.
-A summary of our results is presented in Section \ref{sec_5}.
+In Section \ref{sec_2} we describe the specific dynamical system studied and find the generic phase locked solutions, namely the in-phase and splay-phase clusters.
+A specific case of the tripartite system is considered and its phase locked solutions are found in the section \ref{sec_2a}.
+Section \ref{sec_2b} discusses the nature of the multistability of the solutions in the $k-$partite system.
+This is followed by a discussion of the Ott--Antonsen ansatz and the subsequent dimensionality reduction of the multipartite system in Section \ref{sec_3}.
+In both Sections \ref{sec_2} and \ref{sec_3}, numerical results are presented for a tripartite system of oscillators for the cases when all frequencies are identical as well as when frequencies in different partitions are distinct, in order to compare with the corresponding analytical results.
+We conclude in Section \ref{sec_4} with a summary.